Serifos

 Serifos is a great holiday destination as it offers many visitor amenities, despite its traditional and unspoilt character.

 When it comes to accommodation, there are numerous options throughout the island.
-If you’re into camping, you can stay at the camping site in Livadakia, one of the most popular in Greece.
+If you’re into camping, you can stay at the campsite in Livadakia, one of the most popular in Greece.
+Serifos also have a few yoga retreats, perfect for experienced yogis who want to deepen their practice.

 Useful phone numbers for your stay in Serifos